 could pay for us to identify important wildlife havens in the area.

-could pay the survey of a threatened area
+could pay for the survey of a threatened area

-could pay for the designation of a new Local Wildlife Sites on the route
+could pay for the designation of new Local Wildlife Sites on the route

 could pay for us to take our concerns to the House of Commons Select Committee.